Ishancorp/brainstations_capstone/README.md

 ### Conclusion

 In conclusion, there is a difference in cancer rates between east and west.
-The reason for this difference is something I still need to look into.
+The reason for this difference is something which lies outside of the scope of this project.